 That’s the easy bits out of the way; it’s now time to look at the specific rules.
 One of the most difficult parts about making an immigration application is making sure you cover all aspects of the immigration rules, so you can be confident there should be no nasty refusal decisions.
 The immigration rules for a spouse visa are split into three sections: relationship requirements, financial requirements and English language requirements.

-- Financial requirements.
-In this section, you will need to write about how your spouse meets the financial requirements.
-This is generally the aspect of a spouse visa application that most applicants will struggle with and one of the main reasons that we see for spouse visas being refused.
+- In this section, you will need to write about how your spouse meets the financial requirements.
+This aspect is one of the main reasons we see spouse visas being refused.
 Your spouse needs to receive an income at least £18,600 per annum in order to meet the financial requirements.
 This can come from just one source of income, such as employment, self-employment, pension or rental income.
 Alternatively, this can come from a combination of sources.
 If your spouse does not earn enough, they can also rely on cash savings.
 Any cash savings relied on will need to have been held by your spouse for at least 6 months.
 If relying on cash savings alone, they will need to have at least £62,500.
 However, they can combine cash savings with income from employment, pension or rental income.
 It must be noted that cash savings cannot be combined with income from self-employment.
 Remember you will need to provide specific documents in order to demonstrate your spouse’s ability to meet the financial requirements.
-If you are unsure as to whether your spouse meets the financial requirements, we would advise you to book a telephone consultation with one of our experienced immigration Solicitors who will be able to discuss this with you in more detail.
+If you are unsure as to whether your spouse meets the financial requirements we can help.
+You can book a telephone consultation with one of our experienced immigration Solicitors to discuss the issue in more detail.

 So, that’s the immigration rules over with and the covering letter is almost complete.
 You now need to write about your relationship with your spouse under Article 8 ECHR.
 You then just need to conclude the application by summarising how you meet the rules.

 Please note that this blog should be used as a guide only.
-It was accurate at the time it was prepared, however the UK immigration rules change on a regular basis so we would always recommend seeking independent immigration advice.
+This guide was accurate at the time of creation.
+Please beware that immigration rules do change regularly.
+So we recommend seeking independent immigration advice.
 We hope this blog has been useful to you and will aided you in your proposed spouse visa application.
 Remember if you need specific advice regarding your spouse visa contact us here to book a consultation.
 Head over to part 2 of our ‘Spouse visa made easy (part 2)’ blog for how to complete the rest of the application.
 Alternatively, give us a call to see how we can help you to get your spouse visa.
 If you want to know more about our services you can read some of our independent google reviews here.